Alejandro Hernández (director): Filmmaking and comedy

 Before creating the YouTube channel, Hernández made several short films in both English and Spanish, such as "Conditioned", a comedy-drama about a nerd who criticizes society and stereotypes.
 After experimenting, he created his YouTube channel.

-Hernández is the first successful Venezuelan YouTuber, given that the majority of successful YouTube comedians come from the United States.
+Hernández is a successful Venezuelan YouTuber.
 His first episode, "Cita de salir + el @", which talks about "favorite quotations" on Facebook profiles and the use of the At sign, came to him while he was on Facebook and noticed how they were used the wrong way.
 Hernández said that the episodic content started with "a few short videos about Facebook and grammatical mistakes", but it later became a more elaborated program.
 His 18th episode, "Voz orgasmicangelical, profesores necios y la chama que no se calla la jeta", has been his most successful to date, reaching more than 1,000,000 views.

 In January 2015 his Sci-Fi short film Alt was released in theaters in Venezuela.
 Several months after its initial release, it was uploaded to his YouTube channel.
 The film was subsequently released in other cities such as Argentina and Chile.
 Alt won Best New Cinema Short at ELCO Film Festival in 2014, was an official selection at the Margarita Latin American and Caribbean Film Festival.

 Among his latest projects, The Duplicates is a potential web series shot entirely in Manhattan.
 After being the subject of human experiments, a man is programmed to live for 100 hours.
 The only way to reset the timer back to zero is to kill one of his clones.
 The first episode was uploaded to his official YouTube channel.